Rakeela/dragora-notes/Bibliography.md

 Note that as this list expands, it is not mostly expanding by my reading books.
 It is mostly expanding by my refreshing my awareness of books and affirming to myself that I have indeed read them.
 There is presently no specific organization to the numbering on this list, but rather the items in it are listed in the order that I thought of them or noticed them on the shelf.

 People think they own their books of paper, ink, and thread, but the only books they truly own are the ones that they have read.
+Credit to the Pun Pony blog for the poem in the previous sentence!

 Sections;
 1) Series (Fiction) (I haven't necessarily read every book in every listed series; I'll have to fill in the sub-pages for these to be fully informative)